theKashey/rewiremock/README.md

    const rewiremock = require('rewiremock').default;
    ```

-## To run inside Webpack environment.
+## To run inside webpack environment.
-  Rewiremock can `emulate` few Webpack features(like aliases) in node.js environment, but it also can be run inside Webpack.
+  Rewiremock can `emulate` few webpack features(like aliases) in node.js environment, but it also can be run inside webpack.
   > Actually rewiremock is the first client-side mocking library

   But not so fast, handy.
 First, you have to have 3(!)
 Plugins enabled.
   1. `webpack.NamedModulesPlugin()`.
-To enlight the real names of modules, not "numbers". __Enabled by default__ in Webpack "dev" mode
+To enlight the real names of modules, not "numbers". __Enabled by default__ in webpack "dev" mode
   2. `webpack.HotModuleReplacementPlugin()`.
 To provide some information about connections between modules.
   Might be (and usually) __already enabled__, double activation of this plugin might break everything.
   3. `rewiremock.webpackPlugin`.
 To add some magic and make gears rolling.